aldryn/aldryn-segmentation/README.md

 At this time, the package is not submitted to PyPi, but you can still use pip if you like.
 Here's how to get started quickly:

+NOTE: At this time, the project has only been tested under:
+- Python 2.7,
+- Django 1.6,
+- django CMS 3.0.2.

 1. Make sure you're using a version of django-CMS that is later than 3.0.2.dev1, otherwise the Segment menu will not appear correctly.